 Don’t let the infinite paint swatches at the store scare you–these steps will help you make a great choice

 Nothing refreshes the interior of your home like a new coat of paint.
-But painting’s a lot of work, and, depending on the size of your home, it can be an expensive project.
+But painting is a lot of work, and, depending on the size of your home, it can be an expensive project.
 That’s why you need to carefully consider the paint color you choose before you get started.

 The work involved in painting your interior will pay off if you’ve chosen the right colors.
-It’s tempting to pick a color that you like or a palette you find fashionable, but there’s more to consider than just shades that you like.
+It’s tempting to pick your favorite color or a palette you find fashionable, but there’s more to consider than just shades that you like.
 Your paint should compliment your furniture, look sharp under any lighting and emphasize the parts of your house you want to highlight.

 If that sounds like a lot to keep in mind at the same time, don’t worry.
-The following four sections break down the steps to finding the perfect interior color for your house.
+We're going to break down the steps to finding the perfect interior color for your house.

 1. Get inspired

 Don’t step into a paint store and grab the first color that matches your rug.
 That comes later.
-At the beginning, you may not even know where to start.
+In the beginning, you may not even know where to start.
 Let’s fix that.

 After you’ve seen what others are doing and gathered some ideas, it’s time to think about mood.
 Every room, whether you notice it or not, gives off a certain mood; colors create energetic or calm atmospheres.
 Here’s how colors can help you find the right mood:

-Warm colors for energy: Choose colors that match the energy and movement of high-traffic areas like living rooms, foyers, hallways.
-Light reds, oranges or yellows create energy and vibrance in a room.
+- Warm colors for energy: Choose colors that match the energy and movement of high-traffic areas like living rooms, foyers, hallways.
+Light reds, oranges or yellows create energy and vibrancy in a room.